 Motivation to learn depends on your sense of achievement.
 Short-term goals generally don’t take as long to complete, which allows you to feel a sense of accomplishment sooner and more often.
 It’s also important to make sure you organize these goals.
 Many guitarists practice in an unorganized and ineffective manner.
 Of course, they are usually unaware of this and can go for a long time without even noticing.

-Are you practicing effectively?
+Are you practising effectively?
 Ask yourself, do I spend too much time focusing on guitar skills that I want to practice vs. need to practice?
-One of the most common mistakes is focusing on lead guitar riffs before you’ve nailed the basic, but essential rhythm and chord training.
+One of the most common mistakes is focusing on lead guitar riffs before you’ve nailed the basic, but the essential rhythm and chord training.

 2. Recognize When You Make Progress

 It’s important to reflect on what you’ve already accomplished.
 It’s easy to lose motivation when we encounter a setback, but when this happens, it’s important to consider where you started versus where you are today.
 This is an important step when learning how to stay motivated to practice guitar that we will come back to because if you let a setback cloud your judgment, there will be a guitar collecting dust somewhere in your house.

 3. Reward Yourself When Achieving Goals

 When you set all of those short-term goals, it is equally as important to define incentives for reaching those goals.
 These rewards will help keep you motivated to continue learning and advancing down the path of goals that you’ve set.

-- Concert tickets to see one of your favorite bands play live
+- Concert tickets to see one of your favourite bands play live

 - Dinner at a local restaurant that features live bands

 - New guitar gear

-- A day off from practicing (rest those fingers!)
+- A day off from practising (rest those fingers!)